bruvellu/terebratalia-wnts/wnt.md

 <!--Frizzled expression-->

-*fz1/2/7* transcripts are almost ubiquitous in the gastrula tissues (@fig:receptors).
-Our probe shows an anteroposterior gradient with stronger signal on the apical region, in the anterior mesoderm, and in a pair of lateral ectodermal domains around the middle of the body (@fig:receptors and
+*fz1/2/7* transcripts are almost ubiquitous in the gastrula tissues (@fig:fzdantag).
+Our probe shows an anteroposterior gradient with stronger signal on the apical region, in the anterior mesoderm, and in a pair of lateral ectodermal domains around the middle of the body (@fig:fzdantag and
 @fig:s-receptors).
-Posterior transcripts are cleared from the pedicle lobe late in gastrulation (@fig:receptors).
-In the late larva, the expression of *fz1/2/7* becomes near ubiquitous with the activation of the gene on the terminal portion of the pedicle lobe (@fig:receptors).
+Posterior transcripts are cleared from the pedicle lobe late in gastrulation (@fig:fzdantag).
+In the late larva, the expression of *fz1/2/7* becomes near ubiquitous with the activation of the gene on the terminal portion of the pedicle lobe (@fig:fzdantag).

-*fz4* is expressed in a subapical ectodermal ring encircling the animal pole of the early gastrula (@fig:receptors and @fig:s-receptors).
-This domain remains strongly expressed until the late larva stage. *fz4* is also expressed in the anterior portion of the mesoderm in all developmental stages (@fig:receptors and @fig:s-receptors).
+*fz4* is expressed in a subapical ectodermal ring encircling the animal pole of the early gastrula (@fig:fzdantag and @fig:s-receptors).
+This domain remains strongly expressed until the late larva stage. *fz4* is also expressed in the anterior portion of the mesoderm in all developmental stages (@fig:fzdantag and
+@fig:s-receptors).
 Beginning in the late gastrula stage, we detect *fz4* in the dorsal ectoderm between the mantle and pedicle lobe.
-This domain becomes stronger in the late larva as it expands around the pedicle lobe, beneath the mantle lobe, and is upregulated in the mantle mesoderm (@fig:receptors and
+This domain becomes stronger in the late larva as it expands around the pedicle lobe, beneath the mantle lobe, and is upregulated in the mantle mesoderm (@fig:fzdantag and
 @fig:s-receptors).
-An additional *fz4* domain appears in the late larva at the posterior tip of the pedicle lobe (@fig:receptors and @fig:s-receptors).
+An additional *fz4* domain appears in the late larva at the posterior tip of the pedicle lobe (@fig:fzdantag and @fig:s-receptors).
 The incremental appearance of *fz4* domains along development correlates well with the increase of *fz4* expression in the RNA-seq data (@fig:profiling)

-*fz5/8* is expressed on the apical cap from the early gastrula to the late larva, when dorsal transcripts begin to be cleared (@fig:receptors and
+*fz5/8* is expressed on the apical cap from the early gastrula to the late larva, when dorsal transcripts begin to be cleared (@fig:fzdantag and
 @fig:s-receptors).
 This domain is complementary to the *fz4* domain in the apical lobe and does not overlap with the apical domain of *wnt5* ({@fig:doubles}E,F).
-During gastrulation, *fz5/8* is upregulated and remains expressed in a narrow portion of the anterior mesoderm (@fig:receptors and
+During gastrulation, *fz5/8* is upregulated and remains expressed in a narrow portion of the anterior mesoderm (@fig:fzdantag and
 @fig:s-receptors).
-We also detect in the late larva stage, novel transcripts of *fz5/8* in the mesoderm of chaetae sacs. (@fig:receptors and @fig:s-receptors)
+We also detect in the late larva stage, novel transcripts of *fz5/8* in the mesoderm of chaetae sacs. (@fig:fzdantag and @fig:s-receptors)

-*fz9/10* transcripts surround the blastopore and most animal ectoderm of the early gastrula, except for the apical cap (@fig:receptors and
+*fz9/10* transcripts surround the blastopore and most animal ectoderm of the early gastrula, except for the apical cap (@fig:fzdantag and @fig:s-receptors).
-@fig:s-receptors).
 In subsequent stages, the anterior limit of *fz9/10* expression locates to the posteriormost portion of the apical lobe, abutting the *fz4* domain posteriorly.
 The posterior limit of *fz9/10* reaches until the pedicle lobe where it overlaps with the subterminal expression of *wnt1*.
-The mantle lobe shows weaker *fz9/10* expression, and the terminal portion of the pedicle lobe is cleared from *fz9/10* transcripts (@fig:receptors and
+The mantle lobe shows weaker *fz9/10* expression, and the terminal portion of the pedicle lobe is cleared from *fz9/10* transcripts (@fig:fzdantag and @fig:s-receptors).
-@fig:s-receptors). *fz9/10* is also expressed in the mesoderm throughout development.
+*fz9/10* is also expressed in the mesoderm throughout development.

 <!--Frizzled summary-->